-Thomas Hipp enters his seventh year at Barry as an assistant coach, this being his third season as a full-time assistant with the men’s tennis team.
+Thomas Hipp enters his eighth year at Barry as an assistant coach, this being his third season as a full-time assistant with the men’s tennis team.

 Born in Germany, Hipp played at Barry for four years, and is one of the program’s most decorated players.
 Hipp compiled a 67-13 overall singles record at Barry, which ranks first on the school’s all-time wins list, while his winning percentage (.837) ranks fourth in school history.
 He was a three-time ITA singles All-American, four-time ITA Scholar All-American and a three-time ITA doubles All-American.